English

 - A minimum of 14 courses must be completed no later than the end of the second year.

-- At least 10 courses must be at the 200- (graduate) level, and at least 6 of these 10 must be taken within the department.
-Graduate students in the English department will have priority for admission into 200-level courses.
+- At least 10 courses must be graduate-level seminars (200-level courses and proseminars), and at least 6 of these 10 must be taken within the department.
+Graduate students in the Department of English will have priority for admission into 200-level courses.

-- Students typically devote part of their course work in the first year to preparing for the “General” exam, focusing increasingly on their field in the second year.
+- Students typically devote part of their coursework in the first year to preparing for the General Exam, focusing increasingly on their chosen field or fields in the second year.

 Proseminars

-- The second-year proseminar has a two-part focus: It introduces students to the craft of scholarly publishing by helping them revise a research paper for publication in a peer-reviewed journal by the end of the course.
-It thus gives students the tools to begin publishing early in their career.
-It also introduces students to the growing array of alternative careers in the humanities by exposing them to scholars who are leaders in fields such as editing, curating, and digital humanities.
+- The second-year (G2) proseminar (held in the spring term of the second year) has a two-part focus.
+First, it introduces students to the craft of scholarly publishing by helping them revise a research paper for publication in a peer-reviewed journal by the end of the course.
+Second, it introduces students to the growing array of alternative careers in the humanities by exposing them to scholars who are leaders in fields such as editing, curating, and digital humanities.

 Independent Study and Creative Writing

-- Students may petition to take one of the 100-level courses as independent study (English 399) with a professor, but not before the second term of residence.
+- Students may petition to count independent study (English 399) with a faculty member as one of their 100-level courses, but not before the second term of residence.

-- Other independent study courses will be permitted only in exceptional circumstances and with the consent of the professor and director of graduate studies (DGS).
+- Other independent study courses will be permitted only in exceptional circumstances and with the consent of the faculty member and the director of graduate studies (DGS).

-- Only one creative writing course, which counts as a 100-level course, may count toward the PhD degree course requirements.
+- Only one creative writing course, which counts as a 100-level course, may count toward PhD course requirements.

-Transferred courses will not count toward the minimum of 10 required 200-level courses, but will be counted as 100-level courses.
+Transferred courses will be counted as 100-level courses and do not count toward the minimum of ten required graduate-level seminars.

 Incompletes

-No more than one Incomplete may be carried forward at any one time by a graduate student in the English department.
-It must be made up no later than six weeks after the start of the next term.
+Students cannot hold an Incomplete (INC) in more than one class at a time, and it must be made up no later than six weeks after the start of the next term.

-In applying for an Incomplete, students must have signed permission from the instructor and the DGS or the course in question may not count toward the program requirements.
-If students do not complete work by the deadline, the course will not count toward the program requirements unless there are documented extenuating circumstances.
+In applying for an Incomplete, students must have signed permission from the instructor and the DGS, or the course in question may not count toward the program requirements.
+If a student does not complete work by the deadline, the course will not count toward the program requirements and may become a permanent incomplete (INP), unless there are documented extenuating circumstances.

 Language Requirements